schulle4u/multideck/docs/documentation-en.md

 * Load File (Ctrl+F): Loads an audio file into the selected deck.
 * Load URL (Ctrl+U): Opens an internet stream in the selected deck.
 * Load Sound Card Input (Ctrl+D): Enables playback of an audio source connected to the computer (microphone, line-in).
+* Set intro file: Allows to select an intro audio file that will be played during deck switches.
+* Clear intro file: Remove a previously selected intro audio file from the deck.
 * Rename Deck (F2): Allows you to assign a custom name to the deck.
 * Unload Deck (Del): Removes the file loaded on the selected deck.
 * Start Deck Recording (Ctrl+Shift+R): Enables individual deck recording, independent of the selected operating mode.